Who can use Culture Pass?

 How many passes can I reserve?

-You can reserve one pass per cultural institution per year and you can have two active reservations per library card.
-Having two active reservations will block you from making additional bookings for future dates.
+You can reserve one pass per cultural institution per calendar year and you can have four active reservations at one time.
+Having four active reservations will block you from making additional bookings for future dates until the date for one of your active reservations has passed.
 If you reserve a pass but do not use it you will not be able to book for that institution until the next calendar year.

 How many people can use one pass?

 This will vary depending on the venue.
 Cultural institutions may choose to offer passes for two adults or families of four.
+When using Culture Pass to attend a live performance in a venue with fixed seating or limted space, the pass will typically admit just one person.
 Be sure to carefully read the details when reserving your pass.
 Passes are not transferable.
 Remember, you will be required to present valid ID in person that matches the name on your pass.
 The cardholder who reserved the pass must be present to redeem free entry.

 Is there a mobile version of Culture Pass?